Login Register

 else:

-Comparison operators in Python return Boolean values (True or False) based on the relationship between operands.
+We can also use comparison operators in Python to return Boolean values True or False) based on the relationship between operands.

 OperatorDescriptionExample